johnmtayag/Amazon-Recommender-System/README.md

 **Distributions of latitude**

+There is a spike in outlier counts around 56 degrees in the PCA outlier grouping - this is from the single ss_id with 8 major anomalous curves identified previously.
+The other distributions have fairly similar shapes to the distribution for all systems, though the isolation forest group has very few instances with higher latitude

 <p align="center">
   <img src="images/outliers_latitude.png" alt="Distribution by Anomaly Grouping: latitude" width="650"/>
 </p>

 **Distributions of longitude**

+Similar to the latitude plots, there is another spike in counts at about -5 degrees in the PCA outlier grouping from the single ss_id with 8 anomalous curves.
+The others, again, have similar shapes to the distribution for all systems, though the isolation forest group has a significant spike at about -1 degrees.

 <p align="center">
   <img src="images/outliers_longitude.png" alt="Distribution by Anomaly Grouping: longitude" width="650"/>